urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/cl/cltr.md

                 ==
     [5 3 4 1 4 9 0 ~ 'a']

-This is the most straightforward case of `:*`, producing a tuple of n values in wide, irregular and tall form.
+This is the most straightforward case of `:*`, producing tuples of n values in wide, irregular and tall forms.